Perry Johnson (businessman): Personal life

-Perry Johnson is a Catholic residing in Bloomfield Hills, Michigan.
+Johnson is a Catholic residing in Bloomfield Hills, Michigan.
 He is married and has three sons.

-He holds the position of president in Perry Johnson International Holdings and several other companies, and in 2021, Johnson formed the Perry Johnson Foundation, a non-profit charitable organization.
+He holds the position of president of Perry Johnson International Holdings and several other companies, and in 2021, he formed the Perry Johnson Foundation, a non-profit charitable organization.

-As a bridge player, Johnson has achieved notable success, with five victories in National Bridge Championships.
-He has also participated in the World Championships on six occasions, with a notable eighth-place overall finish during the 1998 Championship in Lille, France.
+As a bridge player, Johnson has won five National Bridge Championships.
+He has also participated in the World Championships on six occasions, with his best showing being an eighth-place overall finish during the 1998 Championship in Lille, France.